Pulkit-Shandilya/Preevu/THESIS.md

 The system follows a three-tier architecture:

-**Tier 1: Browser Extension (Client)**
+**Presentation Tier (Client):** The Chrome Extension itself, comprising the UI (popup/side panel), with the Input Box for the User Queries, and a button to start the Process.
+This tier includes:
-- Content Script Layer
+- Content Script Layer for DOM interaction and web scraping
-- Background Service Worker
+- Background Service Worker for state management
-- Popup User Interface
+- Popup User Interface for user interaction and query input

-**Tier 2: Flask Application Server (Backend)**
+**Application Tier (Server/API):** A backend server using Python Flask responsible for receiving requests, executing the web scraping logic coordination and data cleaning, and coordinating the NLP services.
+This tier acts as the system's central processing unit:
-- RESTful API endpoints
+- RESTful API endpoints (`/api/process`, `/api/health`)
-- Request processing logic
+- Request processing and validation logic
+- Prompt engineering and context preparation
-- External API integration
+- External API integration management

-**Tier 3: OpenAI API (External Service)**
+- Response formatting and error handling

+**Data Tier (Database/NLP Service):** Includes the database for storing metadata, user settings, and cache data, as well as the external NLP/LLM service (e.g., via API) which performs the intelligent question answering and response generation:
-- GPT-4o-mini model
+- OpenAI GPT-4o-mini model for natural language processing
-- Natural language understanding
-- Response generation
+- Contextual understanding and response generation
+- In-memory data storage (current implementation)
+- Future provisions for persistent database storage and caching

 ### 3.2 Data Flow Architecture